ansh-info/AIAgents4Pharma/aiagents4pharma/talk2knowledgegraphs/install.md

 When using Docker on Windows, make sure you **run Docker with administrative privileges** if you face permission issues.

-To resolve for permission issues, you can:
+To resolve permission issues, you can:

 - Review the official Docker documentation on [Windows permission requirements](https://docs.docker.com/desktop/setup/install/windows-permission-requirements/).
 - Alternatively, follow the community discussion and solutions on [Docker Community Forums](https://forums.docker.com/t/error-when-trying-to-run-windows-containers-docker-client-must-be-run-with-elevated-privileges/136619).